Skip to main content

 What if the At-Fault Driver Doesn't Have Insurance?

-If the other driver doesn't have insurance coverage, you have two options.
+If the other driver doesn't have an insurance policy or is underinsured, you have two options.
 First, you can attempt to sue the driver personally.
-Keep in mind: drivers who don't carry insurance may also not have many assets from which to draw upon to pay for a lawsuit.
+Keep in mind: drivers who don't carry insurance may also not have many assets from which to draw to pay for a lawsuit.
 Hence, even if you win a case against the driver, you may not be able to recover regardless.

-Your second option is to make a claim with your own insurance company under your uninsured motorist benefits, if you have them.
-One important thing to know is that uninsured motorist benefits cannot exceed the amount of your primary coverage.
+Second, you can make a claim with your own insurance company under your uninsured motorist benefits if you have them.
+One important thing to know is that uninsured motorist coverage cannot exceed the amount of your primary coverage.
 For example, if you have $150,000 in coverage, you can only have up to $150,000 in uninsured benefits.

-Who Do I Sue After an Accident: Related Resources
+Who Do I Sue After a Fatal Car Accident?

 Need to File a Lawsuit After a Car Accident?
 Get Legal Help Today

 Being injured in a car accident is awful.
-Dealing with a runaround from the insurance companies can make an unpleasant situation even worse.
-If you have injuries and the other parties' insurance company won't pay up, you may need to bring a lawsuit against the driver.
+Dealing with a runaround from insurance companies can make an unpleasant situation even worse.
+You may need to bring a lawsuit against the driver if you have vehicle damage, medical care expenses, or non-economic damages (such as pain and suffering), and the other parties' insurance company won't pay up.
 A great first step is to meet with an experienced motor vehicle accident attorney near you.

 Can I Solve This on My Own or Do I Need an Attorney?